Homepage Using Frames Down End OmniMix - Pathway to Privacy

 · Send and receive messages from external servers through secured connections (with SSL / TLS / Tor).

-· Protect your mail with automatic Whole Message Encryption (WME) and by doing so reduce the amount of information you reveal and your efforts for PGP en- resp. decryption to a minimum.
+· Protect your mail with automatic Whole Message Encryption (WME) including the header section and all attachments, and by doing so reduce the amount of information you reveal and your efforts for PGP en- resp. decryption to a minimum.

 To the side of your mail / news client OmniMix offers three kinds of servers: